dryark/ujson/readme.txt

 * Null characters have no special meaning to the parser and are ignored.
 * String values can contain carriage returns
 * Key "case" does matter
+* When dumping "JSON", quotes are left off "basic keys" ( keys starting with a letter and containing only alphanumerics ) - for Golang only currently

 Known bugs / deficiencies:
 * There is no json__delete yet to clean up a parsed structure when no longer needed